wax-office-of-inspector-general/waxguilds/reports/bp.wecan/latest.md

 Mostly reinforced our infra and consolidated a bunch of maintenance tasks in order to smoothly transition between hosting providers maintenances.

+We also quickly assisted with Alcor's situation related to the stuck funds on EOS when the IBCs went down.

 ### <ins>API Services</ins>

 | History (partial) | History (full) | History (testnet) | AA API | Light-API  | IPFS |